 Genetics holds the key to scaling-up insects in aquafeed

-While insect protein is not a new ingredient in fish diets, there is still room for improvement when it comes to efficiency and price.
-Improvements in insect genetics are an important part of this, according to Thomas Farrugia from Beta Bugs in the UK.
+There is still room for improvement when it comes to efficiency and price, and insect genetics are an important part of this, according to Thomas Farrugia from Beta Bugs.

 Farrugia spoke at the recent Alltech ONE Conference, held in May 2022 in Lexington, Kentucky and updated the audience at the aquaculture breakout session about the current challenges and opportunities of using insect-derived ingredients in aquafeed.
 Farrugia is CEO of Beta Bugs, an insect genetics company, operating out of Scotland.